sneakysneak/docs/pages/connector-authentication/petexec_setup.md

 5. Click "Add Application"

-You will be presented with your Client ID and Client secret.
+You will be presented with your Client ID and Client Secret.

 ### Account Name